Categories

 Special Instructions

 500–3,000 words.
-If the script exceeds 3,000 words, provide a 250-word summary and attach a PDF of the full script.
+If the script exceeds 3,000 words, you may include a 250-word summary.

 Flash Fiction